USA Basketball announces its men's team for the Paris Olympics

-LeBron James is going back to the Olympics for the first time in 12 years.
-Stephen Curry is headed to the games for the first time.
-Kevin Durant will go there with his eyes on history.
+USA Basketball studied every men's basketball game it has played for about two decades and a clear trend eventually appeared.
+When the defense isn't good enough, the Americans tend to get themselves into trouble.

-And they’re just part of a star-studded roster the Americans have assembled for the Paris Games.
+And the team for the Paris Olympics was built with that in mind.

-USA Basketball announced its men's Olympic team for Paris on Wednesday — James, Curry, Durant, Bam Adebayo, Devin Booker, Joel Embiid, Jayson Tatum, Anthony Davis, Jrue Holiday, Tyrese Haliburton, Anthony Edwards and Kawhi Leonard the 12 names on the current roster.
+LeBron James, Stephen Curry, Kevin Durant, Bam Adebayo, Devin Booker, Joel Embiid, Jayson Tatum, Anthony Davis, Jrue Holiday, Tyrese Haliburton, Anthony Edwards and Kawhi Leonard were formally announced as members of the U.S. Olympic team on Wednesday — a group with nearly 200,000 NBA points, 84 All-Star Game selections and 10 Olympic gold medals between them.

-“We're giving ourselves a chance to win with the talent we have,” USA Basketball managing director Grant Hill said on NBC's “Today” show.
-“It'll be exciting.
-It'll be tough.
-It won't be easy.
-We have great respect for all the other teams.
-But certainly, this is going to be an iconic roster.”
+“You want obviously talented individuals, but you want players who can blend and can fit and can play certain roles that you need," USA Basketball managing director Grant Hill said Wednesday.
+“But I think defense was certainly a priority and having guys that were capable of locking down, guarding multiple sets within a possession.”

+The thinking is simple: Scoring shouldn't be a problem, and if the defense does its job, the Americans — looking for a fifth consecutive Olympic gold medal — will be tough to beat.

-The group has seven players with 10 combined Olympic gold medals; Durant has three, James has two, while Adebayo, Booker, Holiday, Tatum and Booker each have one.
+The group has seven players with gold medals; Durant has three, James has two, while Adebayo, Booker, Holiday, Tatum and Booker each have one.
 Combined, the 12 players had averages of 24.2 points, 7.0 rebounds and 5.6 assists this season, shooting 39% from 3-point range.

 “Obviously, it's a great honor to represent your country,” Adebayo said.
 “But for me, to be in that room as part of those 12 players, part of who they think are the 12 best players to represent the United States, it takes it to a different level.”